-Saskatoon, June 13, 2018 Future Now Energy has recently launched its new website with a news …
+January 30th, 2019 Future Now Energy has recently launched its new website with a news media …

 Natural Gas Customers Are Shopping For Lower Prices

 More and more North American customers are purchasing natural gas from a natural gas supplier that is a different company than the local natural gas utility.
 Future Now Energy, a residential and commercial full-service energy supplier, is one of these companies helping consumers save money on gas bills in Saskatchewan (and soon in B.C.), Canada and in Illinois and Ohio in the U.S.A.

-Here’s how it works: By paying you a rebate, Future Now Energy can purchase natural gas from the market at its low points throughout the year and return the savings to you through the variable rebate rate.
+Here’s how it works: Future Now Energy can purchase natural gas from the market at its low points throughout the year and return the savings to you through the variable rebate rate.

 Other suppliers purchase gas at a fixed rate with a cost premium.
 Due to the premium, they have to charge their customer a higher average effective rate.

-Historically, natural gas prices rise slowly year over year and fluctuate up and down from month to month as illustrated here.
+Historically, natural gas prices rise slowly year over year and fluctuate up and down from month to month.